AdobeDocs/experience-manager-cloud-service.en/help/onboarding/learn-concepts/product-profiles.md

 * One Deployment Manager
 * One Developer

    >[!NOTE]
->To be granted access to AEM as a Cloud Service, users must belong to one of two product profiles ASM User-xxx or AEM Administrators-xxx.
+   >To be granted access to AEM as a Cloud Service, users must belong to one of two product profiles `AEM Users-xxx` or `AEM Administrators-xxx`.
 You must have permissions to the instance.
 Permissions to administer the associated Cloud Manager will not suffice.